 While most babies will recover from minor incidents like gagging, some babies who are more sensitive to their environment, transitions and changes, or a have a sensitive temperament may imprint these negative experiences.

-You can imagine, this can make a baby refuse to eat, or at least negatively influence her willingness to do so.
+You can imagine, this can make a baby withdraw from food, or at least negatively influence her desire to eat.

 You can learn that and more in my book, The Smart Mom’s Guide to Starting Solids.